suzeeparker/FRApps_dev3-suzee/docs/BasicTraining.md

 <img class="shadow-border" src="assets/images/BasicFixedHeaderImage4.jpg">

 To make this look correct we have more work to do in the index.css file.
-Below the z-index and these lines of code:
+Below the z-index add these lines of code:

 *THIS IS WHERE I LEFT OFF (Line 239)...*